 The second focus of the proposed strategic action is on the green (forest) system which together with the blue system represent two predominant systems.
 Forests have a fundamentally protective role against the effects of climate change, such as foods and water scarcity, while also contributing to CO2 reduction in the atmosphere through their sink function.
+213

-Fig.8/ Lezhë as a superimposed system .
+Fig.7/ Infrastructure system in Lezhë district.
 Source/ the authors